sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

         -rw-r--r--   1 geertvangeest  staff     400B Mar  5 14:15 uid_unset.txt
         ```

         So, the uid and gid 0 (root:root) are not taken over.
-Instead, the uid and gid of the user running docker were used.
+Instead, the uid and gid of the user running Docker were used.

     === "MobaXterm"